Installing smart lights in a rented home: Your complete guide

 An example of how feature lighting can also be smartNanoleaf

-Smart lighting gives you the chance to great creative with how your property is lit, even if you don't own it.
+Smart lighting gives you the chance to get creative with how your property is lit, even if you don't own it.
 For decoration instead of room-filling lighting, try the Nanoleaf Aurora, a modular system that starts at $200 and is comprised of light-up triangles which clip together into many different shapes.

-If you can't guarantee the light will be protected from rain by its cover (mine is in a glass case), then the BR30 and +BR30 bulbs by LIFX are water resistant and designed for outdoor use.
+If you can't guarantee the light will be protected from rain by its cover (mine was in a glass case), then the BR30 and +BR30 bulbs by LIFX are water resistant and designed for outdoor use.

 This will be your simplest option for making your outside lights smart, but if there aren't any fittings to start with you could purchase a Philips Hue Go, which is a portable and battery-powered smart lamp compatible with Alexa, Google Assistant and Siri via Apple HomeKit.
+It also works via Bluetooth, making it easy to set up and control – and it doesn't require the additional expense of the Hue Bridge.

 Another option is something like the Sylvania Lightify outdoor lighting kit, which includes nine lights spread across a single power cable.
 Each light sits on a small spike which can be pushed into the ground.
 These would look good illuminating a pathway and can be removed without causing any permanent damage to the ground.